Banani-Rath/azure-devops-server-docs-pr/docs/server/upgrade/pre-upgrade.md

 operations which were allowed by TFS 2013 but which are either no longer allowed by TFS 2015 or which would cause problems in the presence of the triggers put in place by TfsPreUpgrade.exe.
 These include:

-1. Deletion of team projects.
-It is not recommended to delete team projects once you have run TfsPreUpgrade.exe against a collection database.
-If you do delete a team project, it will fail just before finalizing the deletion, leaving the project behind in a Deleting state.
-Team project deletion will be supported again once you upgrade to TFS 2015.
+1. Deletion of projects.
+It is not recommended to delete projects once you have run TfsPreUpgrade.exe against a collection database.
+If you do delete a project, it will fail just before finalizing the deletion, leaving the project behind in a Deleting state.
+Project deletion will be supported again once you upgrade to TFS 2015.
 2. Creation of workspaces with references to root folders which do not exist.
 These will fail with error TF10169.
 Note that one scenario where this could surface is in build definitions whose workspace templates reference root folders which do not exist - in these scenarios, builds may fail during workspace creation with the given error.
-This scenario will continue to be unsupported in TFS 2015 due to changes related to Team Project rename but will fail with a more relevant error message.
+This scenario will continue to be unsupported in TFS 2015 due to changes related to Project rename but will fail with a more relevant error message.
 3. Calling VersionControlServer.CreateTeamProjectFolder() via code written against the TFS client OM.
 This will fail with error TF10169.
 This scenario will continue to be unsupported in TFS 2015 due to changes related to Team